First-Year Applicant Frequently Asked Questions

 AP scores are not considered in the application review, but AP courses taken are considered when reviewing rigor of curriculum.
 Additionally, enrolled students may receive college credit for certain scores on AP tests.
 You can find more information here: https://reg.uga.edu/students/credit-from-testing/ap-equivalences/

 We need an official version of your transcript, not a copy, sent directly from your school.
-You high school counselor can submit via the links provided in the application process (Coalition or Institutional), via email, or through the UGA counselor portal.
+Your high school counselor can submit via the links provided in the Common App process, via email, or through the UGA counselor portal.

 Please ask your high school counselor to submit your Secondary School Report.
 They can either submit our form through the UGA counselor portal, or they can submit the NACAC Secondary School Report through Naviance or via email.
 If they do not have access to the UGA counselor portal, please have them request access by emailing the admissions representative for your area.